ipfabric/docs/docs/IP_Fabric_GUI/technology_tables/addressing.md

 ![NAT44 table](addressing/nat44-table.png)

-A graphical representation (as shown below) of the policy chain can be access by clicking a `Policy Name` or `Sequence number`.
+A graphical representation (as shown below) of the policy chain can be accessed by clicking a `Policy Name` or `Sequence number`.

 ![natPostRouting chain on Forcepoint](addressing/forcepoint-natPostRouting.png)